samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 **Description**:

-> Run an Easy-Moderate 40 minutes at RPE6 pace and include 6x20-second relaxed
+> Run an Easy-Moderate 40min at RPE6 pace and include 6x20-second relaxed
 > sprints at RPE10 with 40 seconds of rest after each one.